auredysanchez/EventsforKids/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Events4Kids](https://github.com/auredysanchez/EventsforKids).
 Events where parents can find appropiate activities

 ## How to download and run Events4Kids